mosip/commons/kernel/kernel-biometrics-api/README.md

 # Kernel Biometrics Api

 ## Overview
-This api provides core funtions related to biometrics.
+This library provides core funtions related to biometrics.

 ## Technical features
 - Creation and conversion of XML and BIR models.